MaterializeInc/materialize/doc/user/content/overview/delta-joins.md

 Each technique comes on-line in response to indexes that you ask Materialize to prepare. **For multiple queries, indexes are a fixed upfront cost with per-dataflow savings for each new query.**

-At the end, we'll have a forward-looking discussion of **late-materialization** which can further reduce the memory requirements, in a way that currently requires user assistance (we're working on it!).
+At the end, we'll have a forward-looking discussion of **late materialization** which can further reduce the memory requirements, in a way that currently requires user assistance.

 ## Introducing Joins